mathiasarmstrong/jsonresume-theme-catalyst/README.md

 ```

 ## Building the project
-When you run `npm start` or choose to manually build the project using `gulp`, it will generate a `/public` folder.
+When you run `yarn build` or choose to manually build the project using `gulp`, it will generate a `/public` folder.
 This folder will be created after running the appropritae gulp tasks against the `/app` folder.
 Essentially, the app folder is your development environment and the public folder will be what we deploy to production.
-The public folder is exactly the same as the public folder generated from the jsonresume-theme-boilerplate, thus, our `index.js` will still run agianst this folder.
+The public folder is exactly the same as the public folder generated from the jsonresume-theme-boilerplate, thus, our `index.ts` will still run agianst this folder.

 ## Exporting your resume
 To export your resume, you can run the following command below.
 This will automatically create a `resume.pdf` file within your current directory: